JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_02/lab.md

 ## Creating the world
 To get started we need a type hierarchy.
-In order to be able to extend this model in later labs we will structure them like this
+In order to be able to extend this model in later labs we will create an `AbstractAgent` that acts as the root of our tree.
+All animals and plants will be subtypes of `AbstractAgent`.
+There are different kinds of animals and plants so it makes sense to create an `AbstractAnimal` type which will be the supertype of all animals.
+The same is true for `AbstractPlant`s:
 ```julia
 abstract type AbstractAgent end
 abstract type AbstractAnimal <: AbstractAgent end
 abstract type AbstractPlant <: AbstractAgent end
 ```

+The first concrete type we implement is the basis life in our simulation and source of all energy: `Grass`.
-Our `Grass` will be growing over time and it will need a certain amount of time steps to fully grow such that it can be eaten.
+Our `Grass` will be growing over time and it will need a certain amount of time steps to fully grow before it can be eaten.
 This has to be reflected in the fields of our grass struct:
 ```julia
 mutable struct Grass <: AbstractPlant